 11. In May 2016, France submitted its first national report to the Committee on the Rights of Persons with Disabilities, which will be considered in the course of 2019.
 France was reviewed by the Human Rights Committee in 2015 and by the Committee on the Rights of the Child in 2016.
 Both bodies made specific recommendations concerning the rights of persons with disabilities.
 On 15 January 2018, the country was also examined as part of the universal periodic review, including on disability issues.
-France committed to strengthen its efforts to uphold the rights of persons with disabilities to vote (see A/HRC/38/4, para.
+France committed to strengthen its efforts to uphold the rights of persons with disabilities, accepted eight disability-related recommendations and partially accepted one recommendation focusing on the right of persons with disabilities to vote (see A/HRC/38/4, para.
 145.252).
 France has issued a standing invitation to special procedures of the Human Rights Council and regularly hosts visits by these independent experts.